MAR-GUEZ/Export-all-your-WordPress-URLs/readme.md

 ## Installation

+1. Download the contents of this repo, select 'Download ZIP'
-1. Upload the `export-all-urls` folder to the `/wp-content/plugins/` directory
+2. Upload the `export-all-urls` folder to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress
-3. Access the tool via the new "Export All URLs" item in your admin menu
+4. Access the tool via the new "Export All URLs" item in your admin menu

 ## Features